tristanlatr/WPWatcher/README.md

 wpwatcher --template_conf > ~/wpwatcher.conf
 vim ~/wpwatcher.conf
 ```
-Loads `~/wpwatcher.conf` as the default config file
+If not specified with `--conf` parameter, loads `~/wpwatcher.conf` as the default config file.

 ### Execute

-    wpwatcher
+    wpwatcher [--conf File path [File path ...]]

-Messages are printed to `stdout`.
+See other supported arguments in the sction *Command arguments* bellow.

 The command should be in your `PATH` but you can always run the python script directly